-In the romantic city of Heidelberg, Germany, my wife and I used to live above a bakery that would churn out fresh delights around the clock.
-The tantalizing aromas of piping-hot German dark breads, twisty pretzels, and sweet treats would swirl up through our hard-wood floorboards, creating the most welcoming of aromas whenever we’d walk through the front door.
-Hotel lobbies should be employing this masterful strategy more often to create a semblance of home.
-However, if hotel management is looking to remind us of Grandma’s baking at home, they would be wise to stimulate our olfactory pleasures with the aroma of gluten-free baked goods.
+In the romantic German city of Heidelberg, my wife, Tricia, and I lived above a bakery churning out fresh delights around the clock.
+The tantalizing aromas of piping-hot German dark breads, twisty pretzels, and sweet treats would swirl up through our hard-wood floorboards.

-In the walled city of Dubrovnik, where the HBO series Game of Thrones is being filmed, a young couple of Tourpreneurs ignored the food critics and the pressure to create yet another pizza/seafood restaurant and instead opened a successful niche restaurant focused on vegetarian and gluten-free options called Nishta.
+In the walled city of Dubrovnik, where the HBO series Game of Thrones is being filmed, a young couple of tourism entrepreneurs ignored the food critics and opened a successful niche restaurant focused on vegetarian and gluten-free options called Nishta.
 They were so successful that they even opened a second restaurant in Croatia’s capital of Zagreb.

 To learn more about how easy it is to incorporate gluten-free options into your recipes, visit the Celiac Disease Foundation’s website.
 Also, if you have packaged foods that you would like to have certified as ‘gluten-free’, check out the Association of European Coeliac Societies.
 With luck and some good marketing, your efforts to cater to the gluten-free traveller should drive greater profits to your business this travel season.